 That personal passion has often mixed with her professional work.
 She created, produced and hosted a 1971 animal show called the Pet Set, which featured both wild animals and her celebrity friends’ own pets, with stars like Doris Day and Bob Barker making guest appearances.
 She also wrote the 2011 book Betty & Friends: My Life at the Zoo and hosted specials, like Hero Dog Awards, Big Cat Week and Betty White Goes Wild — and even lent her voice to the animated series of Pound Puppies.

-But it’s what she does when the cameras aren’t rolling that’s most impressive.
-Throughout her life, White has been a champion for animals in her charity work.
+But it’s what she did when the cameras weren't rolling that was most impressive.
+Throughout her life, White was a champion for animals in her charity work.

 “I'm the luckiest person in the world — my life is divided in absolute half: half animals, half show business,” she told TV Guide.